 Cypriot Journal of Educational Sciences (CJES) is a refereed journal published four times per year.
 The journal seeks to serve the professional interests of individuals working in various educational disciplines to related theories and practices.
-Preferred articles are experimental researches, reporting educational researches, suggested models, reviews of recent literature should be relevant to educational concerns and issues.
-CJES is devoted to be a joint platform for presenting and discussing the emerging developments on educational disciplines.
-The aim of the journal is to publish original research and review articles to contribute to the development of educational sciences field.
+Preferred articles are experimental research, reporting educational research, suggested models, and reviews of recent literature that should be relevant to educational concerns and issues.
+CJES is devoted to being a joint platform for presenting and discussing emerging developments in educational disciplines.
+The aim of the journal is to publish original research and review articles to contribute to the development of the educational sciences field.
 CJES covers all aspects and trends in educational sciences.

-Cypriot Journal of Educational Sciences (CJES) is an academic journal which is sponsored by Near East University and Cyprus Educational Sciences Association.
+Cypriot Journal of Educational Sciences (CJES) is an academic journal that is sponsored by Near East University and Cyprus Educational Sciences Association.

-CJES requires all authors to adhere to the ethical standards as prescribed by the Committee on Publication Ethics (COPE) which take privacy issues seriously and is committed to protecting your personal information.
+CJES requires all authors to adhere to the ethical standards as prescribed by the Committee on Publication Ethics (COPE) which takes privacy issues seriously and is committed to protecting your personal information.

-CJES strongly encourages the publication of research worldwide to provide freely available and downloadable on‐line publications and peer‐reviewed research.
-In order to achieve this aim, CJES develop and follow general policies to help authors and researchers and clarify our position on key issues.
+CJES strongly encourages the publication of research worldwide to provide freely available and downloadable online publications and peer-reviewed research.
+In order to achieve this aim, CJES develops and follows general policies to help authors and researchers and clarify our position on key issues.
 It is a general principle that the editor of the journal is entirely and independently responsible for deciding which articles submitted to the journal should be published or not.
 In making this decision, the editor must follow the policies of the journal's editorial board.